 Determine the proper size single-phase branch circuit for the load.
 Refer to Section II on page 4 for a detailed discussion of the calculations.
-Refer to the table on drawings 0302-A or 0302-AW for the recommended single and three-phase wire size.
+Refer to the table on drawing 0302-A for the recommended single and three-phase wire size.
 With properly sized cables and conduits in place, you are ready to make the power connections

-- 1. Connect the input power leads to L1 and L2 on the input terminal block in the converter enclosure.
+- 1. Connect the input power leads to L1 and L2 on the input terminal block in the converter control enclosure.
 Connect the ground (NOT NEUTRAL) wire to the terminal marked "Ground".
-Tighten all connections securely. - 2.
-Connect the output power cables to the output terminals designated L1, L2, and T3 in the starter panel enclosure.
+Tighten all connections securely. - Connect the output power cables to the output terminals designated T1, T2, and T3 in the converter control enclosure.
 Tighten the terminal blocks securely and label each line with the corresponding phase identification.
 Later, you may change these connections at the load to obtain the correct rotation, but keep the labels on the cables so that they are marked consistently throughout the system. - 3.
 Be sure that line T3 is not supplying power to any relays or other control components inside the load.

-IMPORTANT SAFETY NOTE TYPE MA-A CONVERTER
+IMPORTANT SAFETY NOTE TYPE MA-A and MA-R CONVERTER

 The L1 and L2 lines at the 3-PHASE output terminals are always ENERGIZED regardless of whether the converter is on or off.
 This assures the load always has continuous control power available.
-The L1 and L2 output terminals on the Type MA-AW converter are ENERGIZED ONLY when the converter is on.